 It could be a specific, pressing concern, like an eating disorder or binge drinking.
 It might be thematic, like struggling to communicate with your partner.
 Or maybe it’s a lurking, overarching issue, such as general anxiety or depressive tendencies.

 But if you’re unfamiliar with therapy, then the investment – of both time and money – may deter you from seeking it out in the first place.
 You might wonder if therapy is worth the seemingly steep costs, or whether weekly sessions will fit into your already tight schedule.
 In short, you might be wondering if therapy is worth it.

-Here are five reasons why therapy is worth it – and a look into the positive impact it can have on your life.
+As therapy seekers ourselves, we put together five responses as to why therapy is worth it – as well as a tangible peek into the positive impact it can have on your life.

-The most straightforward reason to go to therapy is to find relief from the mental health challenges you are experiencing.
+The most straightforward reason to go to therapy is to find relief, both immediate and long-lasting, from the mental health challenges you are experiencing.

 For example, studies have shown that treatments like cognitive behavioral therapy can be effective as medication for many types of depression and anxiety disorders, and without the side effects of drug treatments.
 While the duration of treatment varies, many clients experience alleviation of symptoms within about six weekly sessions.